40+ Best Online Music Visualizers for 2021

-As fun as it is to create videos, there are some “boring” technical aspects you inevitably come across on the way to mastering your craft.
-One of these is figuring out which is the best video format for storing your videos or uploading them to the web.
+As fun as it is to create videos, there are some less exciting technical aspects you inevitably come across on the way to mastering your craft.
+One of these is figuring out the best video formats for storing your videos or uploading them to the web.

 To make this process less daunting for you, we’ve compiled a list of the most common video formats, together with short commentaries on when to use them.
 But, before jumping to our list, let’s first get some terminology out of the way.

 The word “codec” is an acronym that stands for “compressor/decompressor.”
 It’s a piece of software that shrinks the size of a video file so that it doesn’t take up too much space.
-Then, during playback, the file is decompressed with the same codec to restore the quality of the original video.
+Then, during playback, the file is decompressed with the same codec to restore the original high-quality video.

 A video codec can be lossy or lossless.
 Lossy codecs, like HEVC, H.264, ProRes, compress video files by removing data.
 This is done, for example, by merging similar pixels and reducing the resolution, or decreasing the number of colors in a video with approximations.
 Videos in lossy file formats lose their quality with every edit or reproduction.